Shafiq1988/Shafiq1988.github.io/_teaching/2024-spring-teaching-2.md

 date: 2021-03-01
 location: "Shenzhen, China"
 ---
-This Course provided graduate students with hands-on training in computational materials science.
+This Course provided graduate students with hands-on training in computational materials science with COMSOL code.
 Topics included:

-### Key Topics
+### Course content
 - Introduction of Finite Element Analysis
 - General Procedure of Finite Element Analysis and Usage of COMSOL
 - General Procedure of Finite Element Analysis and Usage of COMSOL